 Stanton St Gabriel

-Explore a secret section of the Jurassic Coastline, hidden down old tracks that used to connect the seaside settlements.
+Explore a secret section of the Jurassic Coastline hidden down old tracks that connected the long gone seaside settlements.
 Pass 17th century farms and old stone barns all under the shadow of Golden Cap.
 Discover ruins of an old village church, its origins linking back to a lone survivor who was washed ashore, his new wife taken by the waves.
-Leave the crumbling walls, which look out to sea, surrounded with remains of the village to climb Stonebarrow Hill, providing views to the little town of Lyme Regis and its famous Cobb.
+Leave the crumbling walls and earthwork remains of the village to climb Stonebarrow Hill, home of the elusive saviour of St Wite.
+Finish back at the peak with views to the little town of Lyme Regis and the famous Cobb.

 Distance: 3.5 miles/5.5km